Darkone83/Type-D/README.md

 ## Notes

-- GIF support is experimental at this point and can cause issues or crashes its being looked into.
+- GIF support is experimental at this point and can cause issues or crashes It's being looked into.

 ___

 ## Special Thanks

-- Andr0, Team Resurgent, Xbox Scene, and the xbox modding community
+- Andr0, Team Resurgent, Xbox Scene, and the Xbox modding community

 ---